shi11/SoundCloud-As3-API/README.md

 This is a Soundcloud API WRAPPER written in AS3.
 It uses the robotlegs framework with as3 signals.

 # Installation
-The simplest way to use it is to download the .swc and drop it into the lib directory of your project.
+The simplest way to use it is to download the <a href="https://github.com/shi11/SoundCloud-As3-API/archives/master">SoundcloudAPI.swc</a> and drop it into the lib directory of your project.
 Otherwise I would checkout it out and compile your own .swc

 ## Usage